Theory of neutrino slow flavor evolution. Part I. Homogeneous medium: Summary and discussion

 The catch to this argument is that, unless $\epsilon$ is very small, in a SN core we usually expect to be in the first regime ($|\tomegaE|\ll \mu \epsilon^2$), where slow modes are even slower than usually envisioned, with $\mathrm{Im}(\omega)\sim |\tomegaE|/\epsilon$.
 The difference between the regimes of resonant and non-resonant instabilities may have deep consequences on the final outcome, although we have here not pursued the question of non-linear evolution.
 However, following the general quasi-linear picture of relaxation \cite{Fiorillo:2024qbl}, in addition to producing turbulent flavor fluctuations, the instability affects primarily the spatially averaged angular distribution along the directions that interact with the growing waves.
 In the non-resonant case, the entire angular distribution should be affected, and so to remove the original cause of instability, equipartition along any direction is generally expected over timescales $1/\sqrt{\tomegaE\mu}$.
 This is indeed what was found, e.g., in a homogeneous setup with spontaneous breaking of isotropy \cite{Raffelt:2007yz}, where the outcome was an average equipartition across the entire angular distribution, together with fluctuations which, in the framework of Ref.~\cite{Fiorillo:2024qbl}, we can interpret as turbulent in nature.
 This conclusion follows even if only the modes directed along the axis of symmetry are considered, as we do here.

 On the other hand, in the resonant regime, with $|\tomegaE|\ll \mu \epsilon^2$, only neutrinos resonant with the unstable modes should be affected.
 If we include only the modes along the axis of symmetry, as we do here, we might expect only neutrinos along that direction to be affected.
 However, as discussed above, other modes resonate with neutrinos in these other directions, and therefore we expect again an effect on the entire angular distribution, but only when homogeneity is spontaneously broken along all directions, as generally expected.
 Therefore, a space-averaged distribution would be obtained only by breaking all symmetries, in marked difference to the fast instabilities of a single-crossed distribution, for which the most relevant unstable modes are usually directed along the axis of symmetry and are therefore captured even in a one-dimensional treatment.
+The more general topic of what is the space-time development of slow instabilities, in contrast to fast instabilities, as a consequence of their intrinsically resonant nature is discussed in detail in Part~II of this series of papers~\cite{Fiorillo:2025ank}.

 To summarize, we have introduced a comprehensive treatment of the linear growth of slow instabilities in dense neutrino gases.
 We have thus brought the theory of slow flavor conversions to a comparable language and state as the theory of fast flavor conversions previously developed \cite{Fiorillo:2024bzm, Fiorillo:2024uki}, allowing one in principle to treat both on the same footing.
 In both cases, our framework allows for an intuitive understanding of what triggers the instability, namely the interaction between flavor waves and individual neutrino modes.
 Developing such an intuition may hopefully serve as a guide to tackle the much more complex problem of understanding what is the practical outcome of these instabilities in realistic astrophysical environments.